Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 Valeo is an automotive supplier and a partner to a significant number of automakers worldwide.
 As a technology company, Valeo develops innovative products and systems that contribute to the reduction of carbon dioxide emissions and to the development of intuitive driving.
 The company operates in 29 countries and has 74,800 employees.

 The automotive industry’s challenge to reduce carbon dioxide (CO2) emissions demands quantum steps forward in terms of technology.
-The Powertrain Innovation Department of automotive supplier Valeo relies on Simcenter Amesim™ software from product lifecycle management (PLM) specialist Siemens PLM Software to evaluate new ideas and develop them into groundbreaking technologies.
+The Powertrain Innovation Department of automotive supplier Valeo relies on Simcenter Amesim™ software from product lifecycle management (PLM) specialist Siemens Digital Industries Software to evaluate new ideas and develop them into groundbreaking technologies.

 Valeo is an automotive supplier, and is a partner to automakers worldwide.
 As a technology company, Valeo develops innovative products and systems that contribute to the reduction of CO2 emissions and the development of intuitive driving.
 Valeo has 124 production sites, 16 research centers, 35 development centers, 12 distribution platforms, and employs 74,800 people in 29 countries.